compsys-progtools/spring2024/_sources/syllabus/communication.md

 ### For E-mail

 - use e-mail for general inquiries or notifications
-- Please include `[CSC392]`  in the subject line of your email along with the topic of your message.
+- Include `[CSC392]`  in the subject line of your email along with the topic of your message.
 This is important, because your messages are important, but I also get a lot of e-mail.
 Consider these a cheat code to my inbox: I have setup a filter that will flag your e-mail if you include that in subject to ensure that I see it.

 ```{admonition} Should you e-mail your work?
 :class: anchor,dropdown